ayushgarg0694/planka-mcp/CURSOR_CONFIG.md

    ```

 3. **Update the command path** in the config to match your actual path:
-   - Replace `/path/to/your/mcp-planka` with your actual path
+   - Replace the command path with your actual path to the mcp-planka binary
    - Or use an absolute path to where you've installed the binary

 4. **Add the configuration to Cursor**: